vitiral/artifact/src/cmd/data/tutorial.md

 Here we are in the middle of refactoring our code and requirements a bit... but we've messed some things up.
 It's your job to fix them.
 How to begin?

-First of all, we can use what we already know. `rst ls` can help a lot for refactors.
+First of all, we can use what we already know. `art ls` can help a lot for refactors.
 It can answer the question "why is that REQ at 0%?
 It is implemented somewhere!"